 Adult alcohol consumption between 2004 – 2010 was 18.6%, which was noticeably higher than the state average of 16.6%, and the area has a higher-than-average number of Alzheimer’s patients as well.

 Daly City’s Unique Mental Health Concerns

-When it comes to causes of mental illness in Daly City, there are some weather, crime, and social economic status factors which are unique to the region which likely have an effect:
+When it comes to causes of mental illness in Daly City, some weather, crime, and economic status factors are unique to the region which likely has an effect:

 - The 2016 crime index for Daly City was 143.8, which is substantially lower than the national average of 280.5.
 This likely has a positive effect on mental health in the region.

 - Median household income came in at $79,346 for 2016, which is above the US national average of $55,000, and the state average of $63,783.
 Unemployment rates for the city were also significantly lower in 2015 at 3.6% than the state average of 5.5% for the same year.
 Together, these factors are also likely to have a positive influence on mental health in the region.

 However, the poverty rates of Asians (37.3% )and Hispanics (24.3%) are substantially higher than those of whites (20.3%) in Daly City, which is likely a factor in the higher rates of Hispanic and Asian depression as well.

 Another factor that affects mental health is the divorce rate, which is lower in Daly City at 8% than the national average of 11%, or the California average of 10%.
 This may be due to a variety of reasons, such as the higher average age, or high education level (42.1% with a bachelor’s degree or higher).

 Another reason for the low divorce rate in the Bay Area may be the high location quotient of marriage counselors, which is 2.65, making access to marriage counseling amongst the best in the nation.

 Mental Health Resources in Daly City